nwheels-io/NWheels/README.md

   - ready answers to common requirements and concerns, ranging from basic features like authorization, to advanced scenarios like elastic scalability
   - built-in support for DevOps procedures and easy integration with application lifecycle management
 - **Get more for doing less**.
 For instance:
+  - scaffold an empty application - and get continuous integration and deployment procedures working right away, installing  and monitoring production-ready builds, where the only piece that is missing, is the unique features of your application.
   - code domain model, logic, and conceptual UI - and get whole layers such as UI apps, data persistence, and REST/backend APIs, automatically implemented by conventions.
-  - use Information Security building block domain - and get user account management, authentication, and common user stories like 'confirm email' and 'change password', out of the box.
+  - use Information Security building block domain - and get user account management, authentication, and common user stories such as  'confirm email' and 'change password', out of the box.
   - define access control rules for different user profiles - and have them transparently enforced through all application layers, including access to both operations and data.
-  - define semantic logging messages - and get automatic metric collection, thresholds, circuit breakers, and alerts
+  - define semantic logging messages - and get automatic metric collection, thresholds, circuit breakers, and alerts.
 - **Proven architectures, approaches, and patterns, for dramatically less effort on your side**.
 To name a few:
   - micro-services
   - hexagonal architecture
   - domain-driven design
 - **Innovative approaches**
-  - prefer convention over implementation - automatic implementation of abstractions by pluggable pipelines of conventions
+  - prefer convention over implementation - automatic implementation of abstractions by pipelines of pluggable conventions
   - layered customization - multiple reusable orthogonal adaptations, which extend or alter domain model, logic, and conceptual UI, are plugged into customer-specific configurations
   - late compilation - model-based components are late-compiled against customized models and concrete technology stacks
   - building block domains - adaptive and reusable models, logic, and conceptual UI parts for common domains, such as e-commerce, CRM, booking, accounting.